 Ah it’s a shame, there was some fabulous trashtastic aspects to this short but it just lacked a little in the addictive page turning quality I was looking for.
-The writing just wasn’t quite sparky enough; I guess if you’ve got such a super confident MC the story then needs a little more wit & banter to counteract it & make it a little more than just about abs and a mysterious damsel in distress!
+The writing just wasn’t quite sparky enough; I guess if you’ve got such a super confident MC the story then needs a little more wit and banter to counteract it, and make it a little more than just about abs and a mysterious damsel in distress!

 Booktuber notes / Prompt by Whitney Atkinson I (WhittyNovels)

 Glamorised Recovery: Expectations vs Reality: This wasn’t a piece that I felt had any bearing on the companion short story and therefore it felt as if there was somewhat of a discord between the writer and the booktuber.

 So instead this piece focused on the similarities between villains and heroes in general, and the fine line between the two.

 And it was epically dull!

 Story by Nicola Yoon

 This was okay from Nicola Yoon.
 It didn’t make me want to repeatedly stab myself in the eye ball like ‘Everything, Everything‘ or ‘The Sun is Also a Star‘ did.
 And I appreciated her efforts to be darker and having a more open ended finish to her story for a change.

 Booktuber notes / Prompt by Steph Sinclair & Kat Kennedy (Cuddlebuggery)